umdfiresa2024/research-light-rail/README.md

 ## Control cities

+The plot below shows number of trips for each mode of revenue-generating transportation in Charlotte.

-Control cities for **Charlotte** are cities in South Carolina and North Carolina with no rails and no light rails.
+Because buses are the primary alternative transportation in the city, control cities for **Charlotte** are cities that primarily runs on buses in South Carolina and North Carolina with no rails and no light rails.

 ![](README_files/figure-commonmark/unnamed-chunk-1-1.png)

+The plot below shows number of trips for each mode of revenue-generating transportation in Houston.

 Control cities for **Houston** are other cities in Texas with no rails, no light rails, and less than 5% of other forms of other transportation